krunaldodiya/nostro_propmodel_user_migration/README.md

 ### `discounts_column_config.json`

 Controls which columns are exported in `new_discount_codes.csv`.
-Contains a JSON array of column names to include in the export.
+Contains a JSON array of the 18 PostgreSQL schema columns in the exact order matching the database schema.

 ---